-The midterm exam(s) will be a multiple-choice exam completed online in D2L.
+The midterm exam(s) will be a multiple choice / fill-in-blank exam completed online in D2L.
 Student will have 50% more time to complete the exam, at a time of their choosing, within a 24 hour period determined by the instructor.
-The exam is designed and intended to be completed in 50 minutes but you will have 75 minutes to complete it.
+The exam is designed and intended to be completed in 50 minutes.
 The exam will be OPEN book.